ahalota/Leaflet.KMLGroundOverlay/README.md

 ##Example 1##

-**I can't figure out how to link to a functional copy of the example.
+**I can't figure out how to link to an on-line copy of the example.
 Can anyone help?**

 This plugin is currently only functional for jpg/png images which follow the same format as those of the sample data.
 It assumes a group of GroundOverlay tiles, with 2^n tiles for each level n.